crittermike/personal-blog/src/pages/ramblings/drupal-on-cloud9.md

 ### Debugging

-The out of the box debugger support kind of automatically makes ""debugging"" a good use case for Cloud9.
+The out of the box debugger support kind of automatically makes "debugging" a good use case for Cloud9.
 The fact that you have a full Ubuntu environment means that you can usually change whatever you need to change to replicate your prod setup, and the built in debugger can take it from there to help you find your bug.

 Again, you can always just use Docker yourself to replicate an environment and install Xdebug, but this is just so much easier.